Engineering New Zealand Te Ao Rangahau: History

 The first professional engineering body in New Zealand, the Institute of Local Government Engineers of New Zealand, was formed in 1912.
 The following year the New Zealand Society of Civil Engineers was formed.
 The two bodies merged in 1914 and were known under the later name until 1937.

 The organisation changed its name to The New Zealand Institution of Engineers in 1937.
 In 1959 the Association of Consulting Engineers New Zealand (ACENZ) was created as a consultancy division, and became a separate entity in 1970.
 The name Institution of Professional Engineers New Zealand was adopted in 1982.

 In 1989, IPENZ became a founding signatory to the Washington Accord.

 In 2017, the organisation changed its name to Engineering New Zealand to reflect a significant shift in strategic direction, which focused on delivering greater credibility, recognition, influence and connection to members.

 In 2018, the organisation asked kaumātua and respected linguist Sir Tamati Reedy, of Ngāti Porou descent, to consider how Engineering New Zealand could be best represented in te reo Māori.
 Sir Tamati took a conceptual approach, seeking a name that was simple and memorable.
 After careful consideration, he decided on Te Ao Rangahau.
 He used a wide interpretation of engineering and chose “rangahau” because it encompasses the broad meaning around engineering – to design, create, build, investigate, research and solve.
 Te Ao means “the universe”.

-Membership classes

-On 1 October 2017, Engineering New Zealand Te Ao Rangahau launched a new Membership Pathway that created a professional home for engineers from all disciplines at all stages of their careers.
-This includes competence-based classes, which engineers complete a one-off assessment to join.